Western Canada: Demographics

 Calgary is the largest municipality by population in Western Canada.

-As of the 2016 Census, the total population of Western Canada was nearly 11.1 million, including approximately 4.65 million in British Columbia, 4.07 million in Alberta, 1.1 million in Saskatchewan, and 1.28 million in Manitoba.
-This represents 31.5% of Canada's population.
-Vancouver is the largest metropolitan area in Western Canada at nearly 2.5 million people, while Calgary is largest city proper at over 1.2 million people.
+As of the 2021 Canadian census, the total population of Western Canada was 11.7 million, including approximately 5.00 million in British Columbia, 4.26 million in Alberta, 1.13 million in Saskatchewan, and 1.32 million in Manitoba.
+This represents 31.7% of Canada's population.
+Vancouver is the largest metropolitan area in Western Canada at over 2.6 million people, while Calgary is largest city proper at over 1.3 million people.

+The capital cities of the four western provinces, from west to east, are: Victoria, British Columbia; Edmonton, Alberta; Regina, Saskatchewan; and Winnipeg, Manitoba.
+With the exception of Winnipeg, all other western provincial capitals are the second-largest metropolitan areas of their respective provinces.